 (require 'emms-info) (require 'emms-info-libtag) (setq emms-info-functions '(emms-info-libtag))

-EMMS should use mixerctl(1) to adjust the volume on OpenBSD.
-While it should work out of the box, mixerctl is considered too low level for normal user, and should be available only for root from 6.8 onward.
+EMMS uses mixerctl(1) to adjust the volume on OpenBSD.
+While it should work out of the box, mixerctl is considered too low level for normal users, and should be available only for root from 6.8 onward.

 So, here's a emms-volume-sndioctl.el that works.
 It's basic, and should be probably polished a little bit more.